-Why reducing customer churn rate should be a priority?
+Why should reducing customer churn rate be a priority?

-1. Analyze and determine why churn occur
+1. Analyze and determine why your churn is happening

-- We send customer exit survey
+- We send a customer exit survey

 - We call the customer

-- Send a personalized email
+- We send a personalized email

-You can also send a personalized email to customers who closed their accounts.
-Bulk emails can go as far as it can go, but personalized emails will perform better.
+You can also send a personalized email to account closers.
+Bulk emails are often used, but personalized ones perform much better.

-2. Use co-browsing to offer a personalized customer service
+2. Use cobrowsing to offer a personalized customer service

 “Be it on phone or in person, engaging with a strong welcome makes your customer feel comfortable and appreciated.” – Shep Hyken

-3. Improve user onboarding process
+3. Improve the user onboarding process

 “People will forget what you said.
 People will forget what you did.
 But people will never forget how you made them feel.” – Maya Angelou

-4. Use a Proactive Approach
+4. Use a proactive approach